Code reference information

 If you don't want the popup to appear automatically, clear the Show the parameter info popup in ... milliseconds checkbox.

 The feature allows you to access both downloaded documentation and external documentation for which you only specify its URL.
-For information on how to add code documentation to be able to open in the popup, refer to:
+For more information about adding code documentation, refer to:

 Quick Documentation in a popup